OrchardCMS/OrchardDoc/docs/Documentation/Extension-Loaders.markdown

 # Introduction

 As a composable CMS, Orchard has the ability to load an arbitrary set of modules (also known as "extensions") at run-time.
 One of the goals of the 0.5 release was to make the process of installing and updating modules as easy as possible.
+The goal of this document is to describe at a technical level how Orchard loads modules since version 0.5.

 Orchard, like any ASP.NET MVC application, supports loading modules compiled as assemblies using Visual Studio.
 Orchard also offers a customized module loading strategy which, for example, allows loading assemblies for modules without having to deploy them in the `~/bin` folder.

-In addition to that, Orchard supports the ability to dynamically compile modules deployed as source code only (this is still somewhat experimental).
-This is more flexible than deploying binaries, and enables some interesting scenarios such as "in place" code customization without having to use Visual Studio.
-This is somewhat similar to the ASP.NET `App_Code` directory, except Orchard supports multiple "logical folders" (typically one per module) independently.
+In addition to that, Orchard supports the ability to dynamically compile modules deployed as source code only.
+This is also a very handy developer feature that you can read about in [Compilation Configuration and Language Support](Compilation-Configuration-and-Language-Support) and how dynamically compiled extensions are loaded is detailed below in the "Dynamic Module Loader" section.

-The goal of this section is to describe at a technical level how Orchard loads modules in the 0.5 release.
-This feature is often referred to as "Orchard Dynamic Compilation", even though technically dynamic compilation is only involved in very specific cases.

 # High Level Overview